 You don't need to be a BT customer to access BT Sports - Sky viewers can pay extra on top of their subscription to see the channels - however BT Infinity broadband customers will get it entirely free on a Sky box, BT TV box or via a smartphone, tablet or computer.

 How do I get a BT TV package?

 BT TV is available to anyone who can receive a BT broadband connection, so that’s most of the country!

 In order to confirm if it is available in your area simply tap your postcode into our comparison table above and it will display all the options, making it easy for you to compare broadband packages and find the best offer.
 And you can click the reviews link to read the opinions of other users.

-The majority of the population does now have access to ADSL and ADSL2+ connectivity, which means you should be able to get up to 8Mb (ADSL) or up to 16Mb (ADSL2+).
+The majority of the population now has access to ADSL and ADSL2+ connectivity, which means you should be able to get up to 8Mb (ADSL) or up to 17Mb (ADSL2+).

 That’s more than enough for streaming TV.
 However, some of you in remote areas may find that your connection speed is only 1 or 2Mb.
 This can be sufficient for some standard definition TV streaming but you may encounter a lot of buffering, and HD content is not likely to work well.
 Just something to keep in mind.

 If you’re really lucky you’ll also have the option of BT Infinity fibre broadband.
 This ultra-fast connection can run at up to 76Mb - more than enough for HD TV!
 If that’s available you’ll be able to see and compare the fibre deals in the table above when entering your postcode.
 Although the cost of a fibre broadband package is more than ADSL, there is no additional fee for BT TV packages using fibre compared to ADSL.